Episode 6646 (Neighbours): Reception

 Episode 6646 was viewed by an audience of 353,000 upon its broadcast in Australia, making it the top rated programme on the digital multichannels.
 In the UK, the episode was seen by 780,000 viewers during the lunch time showing.
 A total of 1.07 million viewers watched the episode when it aired in the early evening.

+Dianne Butler of the Herald Sun said a "baby abduction" would be "a huge deal on any other week in Erinsborough, but unfortunately it clashes with the arrival of the Willis family, which means the return of Brad Willis, who's been in Bangkok having face-altering cosmetic surgery."
 Describing the episode, a reporter for the Liverpool Daily Post stated "There's a total eclipse of the heart as the locals gather to watch the moon block out the sun, and Lauren comes face to face with her first love: Brad Willis."
 The reporter felt sorry for Kyle after he damaged his sight during the eclipse and felt that Lucas and Vanessa's happiness was "short-lived (yet again)", following Patrick's disappearance.
+A critic for the Daily Record quipped that "the solar eclipse stirs up all of the Ramsay Street residents."
+They also wondered if there would "still be some chemistry" between Lauren and Brad.

 Writing ahead of the episode's broadcast in the UK, Digital Spy's Daniel Kilkelly said that Neighbours would air "a must-see week of episodes" in which "a variety of dramatic incidents" take place during the eclipse.
 He added "As the local community gathers together to witness the astronomical event, the Ramsay Street residents are unaware that some of their lives might be about to change forever."
 A TVTimes columnist noted that Lucas and Vanessa's romantic evening came to "a sudden halt" when they learned Patrick was gone.
 Of the returning characters, the columnist commented "Brad Willis returns – with a new face, naturally – and Kate gets a visit from Mark Brennan.
 Yes, he was supposed to have died – but that's soap for you..."
 Kerry Barrett from All About Soap observed that the episode plunged the characters "into darkness – and chaos!"
-Dianne Butler of the Herald Sun said a "baby abduction" would be "a huge deal on any other week in Erinsborough, but unfortunately it clashes with the arrival of the Willis family, which means the return of Brad Willis, who's been in Bangkok having face-altering cosmetic surgery."

 In March 2015, Genevieve Hassan from BBC News included "The Eclipse" on their list of Neighbours 30 most memorable moments.
 Michael Hogan of Grazia included the episode in their feature on the soap's "10 Maddest Moments", stating "Rapidly running out of disasters to inflict on the residents of Ramsay Street, the show hit upon the idea of a solar eclipse in 2013.
 All manner of live-changing events duly unfolded under the cover of midday darkness."
 He added that the real eclipse, which occurred some days before the episode aired, was "boring by comparison."